MNoorFawi/pytholog/README.md

 pytholog
 ================

-## Prolog in Python
+## Write Prolog in Python

-Python library that enables using prolog logic in python.
+Python library that enables using **logic programming** in python.
 The aim of the library is to explore ways to use symbolic reasoning with machine learning.

 Now pytholog supports probabilities.